bmichini/brewcart/recipes/coffeeIPA.md

 #### Water

-San Francisco municipal water (report [here](http://www.sfwater.org/index.aspx?page=634)).
-Target 85 ppm Ca, and 1:3 ratio chloride:sulfate.
+San Francisco municipal water (info [here](docs/water.md)).
+Target 90 ppm Ca, and 3:1 ratio sulfate:chloride.
+Use 1.0 g/gal gypsum and 0.3 g/gal calcium chloride.

+For mash water, add 1.0 mL/gal of 10% phosphoric acid to achieve mash pH of 5.35 (measured at room temperature).

-Adjust sparge water to 5.7 pH by adding 2.2 mL/gal of 10% phosphoric acid.
+For sparge water, adjust to 5.7 pH by adding 0.7 mL/gal of 10% phosphoric acid.

 ## Process

 Mash all grains.
-Mash thickness x qts/lb (y gal for z lbs grain).
+Mash thickness 1.53 qts/lb (6 gal for 15.7 lbs grain).

 * 150 degF (60 mins) saccharification
 * 168 degF (10 mins) mash out

-Batch sparge, collecting 3.75 gallons with first batch, and 3.75 gallons with second batch.
+Batch sparge, collecting 4 gallons with first batch, and 3.5 gallons with second batch.
 Add dextrose in the kettle.

 Target pre-boil volume: 7.5 gal.
 Target pre-boil gravity: 1.064 (after adding dextrose).

 Boil 75 min.
 Whirlpool and chill within 20 minutes after knockout.
+Add hops continuously during the whirlpool for a variety of aromatics in the finished beer.

 ## Fermentation and Conditioning

-* Ferment at 67 degF for 1 week
+* Ferment at 67 degF for 1 week, allowing temperature to rise to about 72 degF after the first few days.
+Ensure desired attenuation before cold crashing.
 * Cold-condition 35 degF for 2 weeks
 * Add dry hops just prior to serving
-* Blend coffee into beer just after dry hopping
+* Blend cold-brew coffee into beer just after dry hopping

 Test blending coffee into beer at rates around 1% coffee by volume.

 ## Brewing Notes

+Made starter with 2 packs of WLP001 (born-on date 8/19/2017 for 50% viability) and 2L of 1.035 wort.
+Stir plate for 18 hours, then cold crash and decant.
+Anticipated final cell count of ~300 billion.

 ## Tasting Notes